 Finally, I am passionate about life transition work.
 Counseling is a second career for me after spending 16 years in business and real estate.
 After much soul searching and my own counseling, I made the leap.
 It was at times a hard and unnerving process to leave what was known and comfortable to me to walk into what was unknown.
 I am now in a helping profession which has been a life-long aspiration.
 You may be in a time of transition whether it is leaving college, loss of a loved one, a new career, post-divorce, recently married or parenthood and looking for support and guidance.
 Call me at 512-443-8100 x3 for a free 15-minute consultation.

-- Austin IN (Interpersonal Neurobiology) Connection
+- 2019 president of the board of Austin IN (Interpersonal Neurobiology) Connection

 - Austin Association for Marriage and Family Therapy